 750 Stanyan Street

-A beautiful, historic Victorian is the setting for the Stanyan Park Hotel.
+The Stanyan Park Hotel is set in a beautiful, historic Victorian.
 Built in the late 1800s, this hotel is listed on the National Register of Historic Places.

 The location is perfect for those looking for a quiet retreat inside the city.
-It's on the western side of the Haight and Ashbury District and right across the street from Golden Gate Park.
+It's on the western side of the Haight-Ashbury District and right across the street from Golden Gate Park.

 This small hotel has just 36 rooms with a few suites available.
-You will also be treated to a complimentary breakfast each morning.
-High speed internet and a business center are also available.
+You will be treated to a complimentary breakfast each morning.
+High speed internet and an in-room refrigerator are also available.

 Tip to Save: If you are looking for the best deals, check out TripAdvisor.com before you book.
 They offer hotel discounts at places all around San Francisco.
 Click here to surf their current special offers.